sv3ndk/bookshelf/readme.md

 ## code decisions

 * most operations are super simple CRUD stuff => 3 simple layers:
-    *  `Http`: responsible for web routing, (de)serialization, authentication...
+    *  `Http`: responsible for web routing, (de)serialization...
     * `Services`: business scenario (when they exist), definition of dB transaction boundaries, creation of entity id, retries and fall-back strategy
     * `Persistence`: interraction with DB
+* Error handling:
-* In case of invalid input, the `Http` layers attempts to provide helpful feed-back regarding what's wrong, though without echoing the input
+  * In case of invalid input, the `Http` layers attempts to provide helpful feed-back, without echoing the input
+  * business error are propagated as a `Left` of some error ADT and explicitly handled in the `Http` layer
+  * Technical error should "bubble up" in the `IO` error channel and yield an HTTP 500
 * I'm not using tagless final but rather committing to the concrete IO effect.
 * I followed the mantra "package together things that change together", s.t. things are grouped in folder per domain (`catalog`, `session`,..) instead of grouping them by technical concern (e.g. `model`, `http`, `persistence`,...)